jina-ai/examples/faiss-search/README.md

 FAISS needs to learn some structural patterns of the data in order to build an efficient indexing scheme.
 Usually, the training is done with some subset of data that is not necessarily part of the index.

-Running these scripts will set you up to use the example.
-It will fetch the ANN_SIFT10K dataset files and generate a workspace folder where the training data will be stored.
+Running these scripts will set you up the rest of the way for this example by:

+1. downloading the ANN_SIFT10K dataset files and
+2. generating a workspace folder where the training data will be stored

 This workspace folder will contain the built index once the vectors are indexed and will be mapped to the docker image.